OPEN-NEXT/wp2.2_dev/README.md

 ## Install

-*This section assumes knowledge of Python, Git, and using a GNU/Linux-based server including installing software from package managers and running a terminal session*.
+*This section assumes knowledge of Python, Git, and using a GNU/Linux-based server including installing software from package managers and running a terminal session.
+There is also a detailed [step-by-step walkthrough](docs/usage-example.md)*.

 **Note:** This software is designed to be deployed on a server by system administrators or developers, not on generic consumer devices.